-Enabling Recommendation ER2.4.2: Develop policies on IoT data confidentiality, management, and digital trust to reduce barriers to IoT adoption.
+Enabling Recommendation ER2.4.2: Lead collaboration with international allies to develop, promote and adopt a Global Digital Identifier that can link to Local Identifiers of businesses, products, and data, to enable cross-border trade, supply chain resilience, and ultimately trusted digital marketplaces.
+Develop policies on IoT data confidentiality, management, and digital trust to reduce barriers to IoT adoption.

-[Revised and proposed by TK] [Need to update in collaboration with Mike and Debbie]
+[Revised and proposed by TK] | Need to update in collaboration with Mike and Debbie